annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 Returns the event type as a number, and can be used for efficient event filtering.
 For the list of event type numbers, please refer to the ppm_event_type enumeration in driver/ppm_event_events_public.h.

+## Mondatory Globals
+In order to be recognized as a chisel, a Lua script *must* export the following global variables:
+* _description_: a string containing the chisel verbose description
+* _short_description_: a string that explains what the chisel does in few words, and can be used in a list
+* _category_: the chisel category, e.g. _IO_, _net_, _security_, etc.
+* _args_: a table describing each of the chisel arguments, in the following format:

+`
+args =
+{
+	{
+		name = "host_ip",
+		description = "the remote host IP address", argtype = "ipv4"
+	},
+}
+`

+_note_: _args_ can be empty if the chisel doesn't require any argument.

 ## callbacks
+Callbacks are the way sysdig uses to notify a chisel that something has happened.
+Most callbacks don't need to be registered.
+Just include the function in the chisel and, if present, the engine will call it.
+The only exception is on_interval(), which needs to be registered with sysdig.set_interval_s() or sysdig.set_interval_ns().
+Callbacks are optional.
+If yopu don't need one of them, just don't include it.

 **on_set_arg(name, val)**

 **on_init()**